Skip to main content

 View_MessagesPlease review the following messages.

 You can customize these strings in your application resources or localize it for different languages.
 You can also define custom resources for your specific view by setting the resource prefix in the ViewKey parameter.
-For example, if you set it to @Model?.GetResourceKey() from the example above, you'll be able to override the title text for your view as follows.
+For example, if you set it to @Model?.GetResourceKey() from the example above, which evaluates to "Login", you'll be able to override the title text for your view as follows.

 NameValueComment